 - a few dashes red pepper flakes

-Cook pasta in salted water (2 tsp Kosher salt), reserving 3/4 cup pasta water.
+Cook pasta in salted water, reserving 1 cup pasta water.

 The sauce should come together in about 7 minutes.
 It doesn't look like a lot of sauce, but it's rich and a light coating is all that's needed to provide amazing garlic flavor.

 Season with herbs and pepper.
 Top with cherry tomatoes and extra grated parmesan.